yankun-song/yankun-song.github.io/_posts/Fundamentals/2022-09-01-python_Async_Programming.md

 Asynchrony, refers to the occurence of events indepentent of the main program flow.

+It is different from `Multi-processing`.
+Say we have two functions, in `multi-processing`, we can have these functions running at the same time.
+While `Async programming` just allow us to execute function1 first, and if function1 is now waiting for something, being idle, then we can do something for function2 until function1 needs the computing power again.

 ## Coroutines

 Coroutines are computer program components that generalize subroutines for non-preemptive multitasking, by allowing execution to be suspended and resumed.